Dear reader of ADxS.org, please excuse the disruption.

 1. Depression or ADHD - differential diagnosis and treatment¶

-In simple terms, dysphoria is a long-lasting gray (which has existed for years or always existed) that is regularly forgotten during exciting activities and is particularly noticeable on quiet evenings, weekends or during the first (activity-free) days of vacation.
-Depression, on the other hand, is a deep black that occurs in phases over weeks or months and can hardly be displaced even during or through activity.
+To put it simply, dysphoria is a long-lasting gray (that has existed for years or always existed) that is regularly forgotten during exciting activities and is particularly noticeable on quiet evenings, weekends or during the first (activity-free) days of vacation.
+Depression, on the other hand, in its moderate to severe form, is a deep black that occurs in phases over weeks or months and can barely be suppressed even during or through activity.

-Genuine depression is not a symptom of ADHD, but can be the result of permanent overload due to ADHD.
+True depression is not a symptom of ADHD, but it can be the Consequences of permanent overload due to ADHD.

-The basal cortisol levels are reduced in ADHD.
+In ADHD, basal cortisol levels are reduced.
 In contrast, basal cortisol levels are elevated in hospitalized depression (as well as, to a lesser extent, in hospitalized anxiety disorders and obsessive-compulsive disorders).1

 Emotional dysregulation, irritability, anger and agitation in ADHD correlate with ADHD-specific genes and not with genes specifically associated with affective disorders (depression).2

-People with depression alone also exhibit a clinically relevant level of ADHD symptoms, such as:3
+People with ADHD who suffer from depression alone also exhibit clinically relevant levels of ADHD symptoms, such as:3

 executive dysfunction